 Years of Experience

-Those who have five to nine years of work experience see average salaries of $77K annually.
-The largest fraction of Rockwell Automation, Inc. people (29 percent) have been working for one to four years and earn $67K per year on average.
+For those who claim five to nine years of work experience, pay on average amounts to approximately $76K annually.
+The largest fraction of Rockwell Automation, Inc. people (31 percent) have been working for one to four years and earn $68K per year on average.

 Certifications and Degrees

 Monetary compensation comes to $135K per year for TOGAF 9 Certifications, far surpassing the earnings of non-credentialed workers.
 Certified Professional Engineers with credentials can live quite comfortably; median salaries come in at $120K annually.
 Rockwell Automation, Inc. provides the highest financial reward to those with a Bachelor's Degree — these employees rake in around $104K per year.

 Employees who count Engineering Design among their skills enjoy higher pay; the median for this group is approximately $93K annually.
 A relatively widespread skill at Rockwell Automation, Inc. is Project Management; around a seventh of employees use it for work.
 Microsoft Office, Microsoft Excel, and Programmable Logic Controllers / Automation were also reported by many survey participants.

 Rockwell Automation, Inc. lets only 30 percent take paid vacation and only a fifth of respondents take sick leave.
 Employees can save for retirement by joining one of several savings plans such as a 401(k) plan and a company pension plan.
 The vast majority of workers can count on health insurance, and a large number of employees have dental coverage as a benefit.
 The company also dishes out perks such as a subsidized cell phone, flexible hours, and life insurance.